dictation-toolbox/dragonfly-scripts/README.md

 # dragonfly-scripts

+---

 >**NO WARRANTY!**
 >All code and information in this repository is provided "AS IS".
 Your use of it's content is at your own risk.
 The author/authors are not liable for any consequences from using it. **ALWAYS** make sure to keep backups before making any changes!

+---

+>All code in this repository is licensed under LGPL3, if not explicitly stated otherwise.

+---

 __Note: There is currently a lot of heavy experimenting going on in this repository, so it is not stable.
-And there will most likely be a lot of tweaking in the weeks to come.__

----
+Some of the information is not updated.
+Once the repository contents starts to stabilize, I will try to update the information texts.__

 ## What?